Skip to main content

 Resolvers are not cancelled on requirement removal

 Normally the engine cancels an in-flight resolver when its requirement goes away (the constraint flipped false).
-A bound resolver is exempt — it runs to completion so its data writes land; the binding drops only the owned-fact clobber.
-A bound resolver's ctx.signal is aborted only by a dropped owned write, an explicit cancel(), or a timeout.
+A bound resolver is exempt – it runs to completion so its data writes land; the binding drops only the abort-bound clobber.
+A bound resolver's ctx.signal is aborted only by a dropped abort-bound write, an explicit cancel(), or a timeout.

 Async constraints

 Not supported.
-The binding snapshots the owned facts when the resolver is dispatched; an async constraint awaits between predicate evaluation and dispatch, so an event could move an owned fact before the snapshot is taken. owns on an async constraint is ignored (dev-mode warning).
+The binding snapshots the listed facts when the resolver is dispatched; an async constraint awaits between predicate evaluation and dispatch, so an event could move a listed fact before the snapshot is taken. abortOn on an async constraint is ignored (dev-mode warning).

 Runtime async detection